Where to Buy Car Insurance?

 Direct selling insurers

-If you have experienced buying car insurance from Progressive or GEICO, you are already familiar with direct selling insurance firms.
-These firms are classified as such because you can buy a coverage directly from the companies without having to deal with a traditional agent.
+If you have experienced buying car insurance from Progressive or GEICO, then you are already familiar with direct selling insurance firms.
+These firms are classified as such because you can buy an insurance coverage directly from the companies without having to deal with a traditional agent.

 The main advantage of choosing to buy such car insurance products is that, without an agent taking a commission from your premiums, the pricing can be more reasonable.
 The biggest downside is that such insurers usually accommodate only those drivers who have clean records (no accident or traffic violation record).
 If you have a poor driving history, you may experience trouble qualifying for or buying any of these brands’ car insurance products.